rs-ipfs/rust-ipfs/README.md

 There's a lot of great work in here, and a lot more coming that isn't implemented yet.
 Recently, this project was awarded a [dev grant from Protocol Labs](https://github.com/ipfs/devgrants/tree/master/open-grants/rs-ipfs), empowering us to raise our level of conformance.
 After the grant work is complete the project will achieve alpha stage.

-### You can help.
+### Contributing

-PRs and Issues accepted for any of the following.
-See [the contributing docs](./CONTRIBUTING.md) for more info.
+PRs and Issues accepted.
+The most important thing to ensure that your contriutions make it in is to _keep the patch sizes small_.
+This is a huge project maintained by few people so the easier it is to review the changes the better.
+We would prefer many small PRs over few large ones.

+Here are some ways you can help:

 * Implement endpoints not covered by the devgrant proposal.
 See the [roadmap section](#roadmap) below
 * Back the project financially by reaching out or by becoming a backer on [OpenCollective](https://opencollective.com/rs-ipfs)

-### What is IPFS?

-IPFS is a global, versioned, peer-to-peer filesystem.
-It combines good ideas from previous systems such Git, BitTorrent, Kademlia, SFS, and the Web.
-It is like a single bittorrent swarm, exchanging git objects.
-IPFS provides an interface as simple as the HTTP web, but with permanence built in.
-You can also mount the world at /ipfs.

-For more info see: https://docs.ipfs.io/introduction/overview/
+See [the contributing docs](./CONTRIBUTING.md) for more info.

 ## Table of Contents